 With the advent of instructional technology and other innovations, higher education has been changing dramatically in the past several decades.
-As a polytechnic institution Cal Poly, its faculty, staff, students, and graduates are helping to shape that future.
+As a polytechnic institution Cal Poly, its faculty, staff, students, and graduates are helping to shape a technology-shaped future.
 Nonetheless, the importance of a residential community for undergraduate learning and the hands-on focus of the Cal Poly's Learn by Doing approach to education mean that Cal Poly continues to value the physical campus as the primary setting for teaching and learning.

-Most importantly, data shows that undergraduate students are more successful in completing their degrees if they live on campus for at least two years.
-Therefore, this plan provides enough housing so that the University can ensure that all first- and second-year undergraduates live on campus.
-The Master Plan can provide the setting for a full range of campus life activities and services for a complete residential community that supports student success.
+Most importantly, research shows that undergraduate students are more successful in completing their degrees if they live on campus for their first two years.
+Therefore, this plan provides sufficient housing to accommodate all first- and second-year undergraduates to live on campus.
+The Master Plan provides the setting for a full range of campus life activities and services for a complete residential community that supports student success.